AndresDeve/argentina-snowfall/README.md

 ### Description

-This repository contains datasets and scripts (`.ipynb`) for analyzing and visualizing snowfall trends in Argentina (1985--2025).
+This repository contains datasets and a script for analyzing and visualizing snowfall trends in Argentina (1985--2025).

 I built the repository to produce an infographic which I submitted to [**Contar con Datos 2025**](https://udesa.edu.ar/contarcondatos) contest organized by [Universidad de San Andrés](https://udesa.edu.ar/) during 2025.

-The Python scripts (.ipynb) generate **individual visualization panels**.
-Later, I integreted these panels **into a full infographic using Inkscape**.
+The scripts generate **individual visualization**.
+I integreted these visualizations **into a full infographic using Inkscape**.
+Below you will find a preliminary version of the infographic.

-Scripts and infographic are available in **English** version.

 <p align="center">
   <img src="snowfall_infographic1.png" alt="Snowfall Infographic" width="1000"/>